svapreddy/clearx/README.md

 ```

 #### `store.splice(path, ...args)`
-Similar to Array splice method.
-Applies splice on array at the given path using provided arguments.
+Similar to the Array splice method.
+Applies splice on the array at the given path using provided arguments.

 ```javascript
 store.splice('nums', 2, 1) // A remove operation